 In 1988, Dr. Susan Hall, daughter of Mr. and Ms. Rudder, took over the helm as CEO of Woodbury Box Company.
 She had spent her previous 14 years in education.
 Challenged with aging facilities and an electroplating system that was facing increasing government regulation, the decision was made to move the company 20 miles away to Thomaston, Georgia.
 In 1994, the company opened for business in its new 65,000 square foot facility.
 With the move came mechanization and another company redefinition.
 CNC wire bending machinery, robotic welders, computerized office software and soon after a five stage powder coat system all replaced the processes of the past.
 With these new capabilities, Dr. Hall once again redefined the company increasing its capacity to mass produce wire and steel products to numerous markets outside their existing business.

 In 1999, a third generation of family members became active in the business.
 Kim Sidey, Matt Fuller, and Dan Fuller, children of Dr. Hall, all took on active rolls in the company hoping to move it forward into a new era.
 As the company continued to redefine itself through increased capabilities and new markets, the time had finally come to put the name Woodbury Box Company to rest.
 No longer making boxes or being located in Woodbury only caused confusion when marketing and promoting the company into new markets.
 After much contemplation, the company was renamed Chief Manufacturing.
 Founder Bill Rudder was affectionately known by his grandchildren as “Chief”.
 The family felt this was the best way to honor his legacy with the company.
 Today Chief Manufacturing continues to redefine itself, just as the Rudders did in the 1950’s.
-With the capacity to produce wire bent and flat steel components, robotic welded components, plastic injected parts, blow molded bottles, and powder coated finished components to a wide array of markets, Chief Manufacturing’s diversity of capabilities redefines itself on a daily basis.
+With the capacity to produce wire bent and flat steel components, robotic welded components, plastic injected parts and powder coated finished components to a wide array of markets, Chief Manufacturing’s diversity of capabilities redefines itself on a daily basis.
 What remains the same within the company is the family ownership and drive to continue Chief’s legacy into the next generation.